Exploring the Evolution of Incident Response on the Elevate. Together. Podcast

-What advice would you give to an affected party preparing to go through the incident response process?
+What advice would you give to someone about to go through the IR process?

 Create backups.
 Without backups of your data, you can’t get back up and running quickly, and you may even have to redo everything your company has started to do from scratch.
 So we’re seeing major business interruptions being caused by cyber attacks right now.

 Have a plan in place now.
 You’re never prepared enough.
 Host roundtable exercises and pick your providers in advance so you can maintain a sense of confidence throughout the process, and there isn’t a huge lag between discovery of the incident and bringing in the right team to respond.
 It’s worth it to have a few billed conversations proactively so that you’re ready to go immediately if-and-when an incident occurs.

 Don’t panic.
 If you’ve already been hit by an attack and you’re responding, don’t delete all the encrypted information because you know you have backups — the attackers may have hit your backups as well.
 Don’t communicate to everyone that you’ve had an attack, because you’ll be fielding questions instead of responding to the incident.
 Take a deep breath, and follow your plan.